Vignesh942/Snort-IDS-Logging-Suspicious-Traffic/README.md

 ## Features
-- Real time monitoring and logging of network traffic
+- Real time monitoring and logging of network traffic.
-- Detection of common reconnaissance and scanning attacks (e.g., Nmap, SYN floods)
+- Detection of common reconnaissance and scanning attacks (e.g., Nmap, SYN floods).
-- Automatic logging of suspicious packets for analysis
+- Automatic logging of suspicious packets for analysis.
-- Ready for customization with additional Snort rules for advanced use cases
+- Ready for customization with additional Snort rules for advanced use cases.